manasagopal23/al-folio/_pages/about.md

 social: true
 ---

-I am a PhD Candidate in Finance at NYU Stern
+I am a PhD Candidate in Finance at NYU Stern.
+My research interests lie in empirical banking and corporate finance.